How to Fix a Toilet That Keeps Running

 The good news is that you can fix a running toilet yourself with minimal-to-no plumbing experience whatsoever.
 You will need some basic hand tools and potentially replacement parts, should they cause the constantly running toilet.

 A running toilet is a common problem that could be fixed for under $50 and around an hour of your time.
-Failure to fix a running toilet can result in:
+If your toilet runs constantly and you fail to fix it, it can result in:

 - A higher water bill